Alexx1105/MacStatApp/README.md

 ---

 Feel free to contribute to this project by submitting issues or pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+I'm also all ears for advice regarding troubleshooting some of the mentioned challenges and invite more experienced devs to contact me.

 ---